Applications closed: Monday 5pm 25 November 2019

 - Assist sport clubs provide quality service to their members.

-Your project must address at least one of these objectives.
+Your project must address at least one of these objectives and align to the Office of Sport Strategic Plan.

 The maximum amounts available are: